ercp/ercp_basic.rs/CONTRIBUTING.md

 All contributed code must be documented.
 In general, take your inspiration from the existing code.

+## Commit style

 Please name your commits using [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/)

+## Licensing

+Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in the work by you, as defined in the Apache-2.0 license, shall be licensed under the Apache-2.0 license, without any additional terms or conditions.